 April 2nd: International Children’s Book Day

-- Family Fun: Try having the kids write and illustrate their own short picture books.
+- Family activity: Try having the kids write and illustrate their own short picture books.

-Today is also National Peanut Butter and Jelly Day!
+BONUS CELEBRATION: April 2nd is also National Peanut Butter and Jelly Day!
 Slap together yourself a sandwich and call it celebrated.
-Learn more facts about PB&J Day here.
+Learn more facts about the classic pairing – PB&J Day – here.

 April 3rd: National Find a Rainbow Day

-- Family Fun: It’s a slim chance you’ll look up and find one in the sky today, but there are endless ways to make rainbows.
-Catch the right angle of sunlight with a spray from a garden hose to create your own.
-Get out the sidewalk chalk and decorate the driveway with rainbows.
+- Family activity: It’s a slim chance you’ll look up and find one in the sky today, but there are endless ways to create your own rainbows.
+Catch the right angle of sunlight with a spray from a garden hose.
+Get out the sidewalk chalk and decorate the driveway with some color.
 Try this rainbow in a jar science experiment.

-- Meal Idea: Limitless possibilities – see if you can serve a complete visible spectrum on your dinner table today.
-(Besides, “eating a (natural) rainbow” every day is healthy!)
+- Meal idea: Limitless possibilities – see if you can serve a complete visible spectrum on your dinner table today.
+(Besides, eating a natural rainbow any day of the month is healthy!)

-- Family Fun: We have a list of more than 60 for you!
+- Family activity: We have a list of more than 60 games to play outdoors for you.
 Pick one of these great outdoor activities to play together.
-Teach them classics like Mother, May I?, dig out the sidewalk chalk or blow your own soap bubbles.
+Teach kids classics like Mother, May I?, dig out the sidewalk chalk or blow your own soap bubbles.

-- Read Aloud: We Were Tired of Living In A House by Liesel Moak Skorpen (if possible, look for the version illustrated by Doris Burn.).
+- Read aloud: We Were Tired of Living in a House by Lisel Moak Skorpen (if possible, look for the version illustrated by Doris Burn).

-- Meal Idea: How about an indoor picnic featuring our favorite outdoor foods?
+- Meal idea: How about an indoor picnic featured our favorite outdoor foods?
 Hey, maybe some brave soul would be willing to fire up the grill?
 Or maybe it will be blizzarding?
 Who knows in Minnesota.

-- Learn More: National Play Outside Day is actually the first Saturday of every month.
-But in April, we have 50/50 chance we’ll want to play outside.
+- Learn more: National Play Outside Day is actually the first Saturday of every month.
+But during April in Minnesota, we have a 50/50 chance we’ll want to play outside.

 April 5th: First Contact Day

-- Family Fun: Give your kids a history assignment to study the history of first contact with the Vulcans and the contributions of Zefram Cochrane to science.
+- Family activity: Give your kids a history assignment to study the history of first contact with the Vulcans and the contributions of Zefram Cochrane to science.

 April 6th: National Tartan Day

-- Family Fun: Design your own family tartan (a plaid textile traditionally used to designate Scottish family clans) and crest.
+- Family activity: Design your own family tartan (a plaid textile traditionally used to designate Scottish family clans) and crest.
 Use these free coloring sheets from Twinkl.com or just go free hand.
-Then host a family movie night featuring Disney/Pixar’s Scottish flick Brave.
+Then, host a family movie night featuring Disney/Pixar’s Scottish flick Brave.

-- Family Fun: I have to assume that if Mom and Dad aren’t constantly picking up then there will be chaos everywhere.
-How about a fun game of The Floor Is Lava, stepping from one out-of-place item to the next?
+- Family activity: We have to assume that if Mon & Dad aren’t constantly picking up then there will be chaos everywhere.
+How about a fun indoor game of The Floor Is Lava, stepping from one out-of-place item to the next?

 April 8th: National Zoo Lovers Day

-- Family Fun: Spend some time learning about your favorite animals – do a search online, watch a documentary and/or read some books.
+- Family activity: Spend some time learning about your favorite animals – do a search online, watch a documentary and/or read some books.

-- Read Aloud: Obviously, we need a zoo theme!
-There are so many good books about zoos to choose from.
-Goodnight Gorilla, If I Ran the Zoo, The Mixed up Chameleon.
-Pick one off your shelf or download one from the library!
+- Read aloud: Obviously, we need a zoo theme!
+There so many good books about zoos to choose from.
+Goodnight Gorilla, If I Ran the Zoo & The Mixed Up Chameleon should get you started.
+Pick one off your shelf or download one from the library.
 Or keep the favorite animal theme going with a book about your favorite animal – fiction or non-fiction.

 April 9th: Name Yourself Day

-- Meal Idea: Make whatever you want but let your family come up with a creative name for the dish!
+- Meal idea: Make whatever you’d like but let your family come up with a creative name for the dish!

-- Learn More: about National Siblings Day.
+- Learn more: about National Siblings Day.
 Anything we can do to help siblings appreciate each other is a win for the family.
-You can practically do anything with a kiddo “for their sibling” and it is a great way to celebrate this day.

-- Family Fun: Break out the classic family game Battleship and find the subs!
+- Family activity: Break out the classic family game Battleship and find the subs!
 Listen to Louie Louie on repeat while you play.
 It adds a new level of competition!

-- Read Aloud: Yellow Submarine by The Beatles (a kids’ picture book version).
+- Read aloud: Yellow Submarine by The Beatles (a kids’ picture books version).
 Introduce the kids to the tune and sing along as a family.
-Plus, that way you replace Louie Louie in your head with Yellow Submarine, which is a slight improvement.
+Plus, that way you can replace Louie Louie in your head with Yellow Submarine, which is a slight improvement.

-- Meal Idea: Make-your-own Jimmy John’s sub sandwiches.
-Joy’s family buys just the bread for 50¢ a loaf at her local JJ’s and tops it with whatever they happen to have in the kitchen.
-Stir up homemade lemonade or ice tea, add a family-size bag of chips and pretend you’re on a picnic.
+- Meal idea: Make-your-own Jimmy John’s sub sandwiches.
+Joy’s family buys just the bread for 50 cents a loaf at her local JJ’s and tops it with whatever they happen to have in the kitchen.
+Stir up homemade lemonade or iced tea, add a family-size bag of chips and pretend you’re on a picnic.

-- Learn More: about National Submarine Day, named to commemorate America’s first purchase of a commissioned sub.
+- Learn more: about National Submarine Day, named to commemorate American’s first purchase of a commissioned sub.
 Learn why today is Louie Louie Day here.

 April Family Celebrations – Week Three